-The steady-state cardio group actually burned 15,000 calories more than the HIIT group.
-But, the HIIT group lost significantly more body fat.
+The steady-state cardio group actually burned 15,000 calories more than the high intensity group.
+But, the high intensity group lost significantly more body fat.
 There are many scientific studies with similar results.

-Aside from being quick and very effective at both burning fat and increasing metabolism, HIIT is appealing to many because no equipment is required.
+Aside from being quick and very effective at both burning fat and increasing metabolism, high intensity interval training is appealing to many because no equipment is required.

 How do you perform HIIT?